 - related issues of company law or

 It is therefore not advisable to “tackle” this topic without expert help.
-Professional competence is guaranteed by the title of “Certified specialist in inheritance law” awarded by the governement, which is not comparable with all the the self-assessments as a “specialist for …”.
+Professional competence is guaranteed not only through years of experience but also by the title of “Certified specialist in inheritance law” awarded by the governement, which is not comparable to any self-assessment as a “specialist for …”.

 Costs of drafting a will

-Quality has a price, but is also worth its money, especially when it comes to the question of whether a will is valid when it comes to its use.
-Since these wills concern the non-profit sector (as well as many other activities of mine), I calculate my fees in this sector on a basis of 1/3 of the legal fees.
+Quality has a price, but is its money worth, especially when it comes to the question of whether your will is valid in case of use or void.
+Since these wills concern the non-profit sector (as well as many other of my activities), I calculate my fees here on a basis of 1/3 of the legal fees.

 Who bears the costs of a disabled child?